lisausa/ruby-style-guide/README.md

     class TestClass
       # bad
       def TestClass.some_method
-        # body omitted
+        # ...
       end

       # good
       def self.some_other_method
-        # body omitted
+        # ...
       end

-      # Also possible and convenient when you
-      # have to define many singleton methods.
+      # Also possible and convenient when you have to define many singleton methods:
       class << self
         def first_method
-          # body omitted
+          # ...
         end

         def second_method_etc
-          # body omitted
+          # ...
         end
       end
     end